Recipe Manager

 Do I need a recipe manager if I only cook simple meals?

 Even simple meals benefit from organized recipes, automatic shopping lists, and the ability to scale for guests.
-A recipe manager is not just for complex cooking — it is for anyone who wants to spend less time planning and more time eating.
+A recipe organizer app isn't just for complex cooking.
+It's for anyone who wants to spend less time planning and more time eating.

 How do recipe managers handle different measurement systems?